MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 #### Example 1: Get a single sample of ACS collector performance counters

-Get a single sample of ACS collector performance counter values using the below command.
+This example shows how to get a single sample of ACS collector performance counter values.

 ```powershell
 Get-Counter -ListSet 'ACS Collector' | Get-Counter